Sanjay-Shr/DevOps_Challenge/README.md

 - Finally, I ran the setup with `docker compose up` and confirmed that the image was pulled and executed successfully.
 - This helped me understand Docker image lifecycle management and registry-based deployments.

+### Day 48 – Multi-Stage Docker Build (Summary)

+- Learnt how multi-stage Docker builds help in reducing image size.
+- Understood the difference between build stage and runtime stage.
+- Used a heavy image only for installing dependencies.
+- Used a lightweight image for running the app.
+- Successfully reduced the image size from ~1 GB to ~142 MB.
+- Multi-stage builds improve efficiency, performance, and security.

 ---

 ## How to Use This Repo